 The last leg, which requires practically zero gear save for a trusty pair of running shoes, is the least technical but is more mentally and physically challenging after the swim and bike.
 At this point, athletes just have to dig deep to find energy for the final push on foot all the way to the finish line.

 Many athletes who haven’t paced themselves throughout the race may experience bonking or hitting the wall.
-Leg cramps are fairly common too, especially if you fail to replenish your energy with gels and isotonic drinks during the early bike and run legs.
+Leg cramps are fairly common too.
+This is especially true if you fail to replenish your energy with gels and isotonic drinks during the early bike and run legs.

-Brick sessions: Training sessions where you do two disciplines back to back, eg, a swim followed immediately by a bike or a bike followed by a run
+Brick sessions: Training sessions where you do two disciplines back to back – for example, a swim followed immediately by a bike or a bike followed by a run.

 Race Day: Tips from the Pros

-“Eat solid food like oatmeal or bananas three to four hours before the competition to allow the food to digest and replenish glycogen levels,” says Ram, who has completed four Ironman triathlons.
+“Eat solid food like oatmeal or bananas three to four hours before the competition to allow the food to digest and replenish glycogen levels,” says Ironman certified coach Ram Toh.
+Ram has completed multiple Ironman triathlons.

 “Everything you do on race day should be a ritual that you are familiar with and know that works.
 It’s not the day to try something new.
-You can then focus on prepping yourself mentally and physically without having to bother about trivial matters,” says Eduardo, who has previously raced as a professional triathlete in the ITU World Triathlon Series and has completed 20 Ironman triathlons, including three times in Kona.
+You can then focus on prepping yourself mentally and physically without having to bother about trivial matters,” Eduardo adds.
+Eduardo has previously raced as a professional triathlete in the ITU World Triathlon Series and has completed a host of Ironman triathlons, including three times in Kona.

 Sprint, Olympic and Ironman – what’s the difference?